-Open Space is presenting the Awakening Memory exhibition featuring Coast Salish artists Sonny Assu, lessLIE, and Marianne Nicolson.
+Open Space presents Awakening Memory, an exhibition featuring new artworks by Sonny Assu, lessLIE, and Marianne Nicolson.
 The exhibition is curated by France Trépanier.

 Awakening Memory has been designed through a collaborative process about remembering the role of art within Indigenous communities.
 It made use of a creative method for Indigenous people to engage with objects that ‘belong’ to them.
 In response to this process, each artist created new artworks, which are part of the exhibition.